ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

    15000.d0
    Xr_Ratio: Ratio of (rupture zone + barrier zone)  to rupture zone. i.e., (rupture zone + barrier zone)/rupture zone 2d0
-   Z_SYMM   : Specify 'T' if symmeric boundary conditions need to used else give 'F'.
+   Z_SYMM   : Specify 'T' if symmetric boundary conditions need to used else give 'F'.
 For TPV3 - F  , and for TPV5,TPV6,TPV7 - T.
    F
    **Mesh Info**
    nele1    :  (nele1) Total number of elements in X1-direction (Should be the powers of 2)